 RESEARCH ETHICS AND RESEARCH INTEGRITY FOR BIOMEDICAL RESEARCHERS

 The Ethox Centre regularly runs a short course in research ethics and research integrity for biomedical researchers in Oxford.
-This course is led by Dr Mark Sheehan.
+This course is led by Dr Sapfo Lignou.
 Each session is based around case studies designed to elicit discussion and to stimulate reflection.
 There is an element of small group work, and time at the end for participants to raise cases and issues within their own research.

 The course includes sessions on the following topics:

 - Introduction to Research Ethics - to encourage participants to articulate and reflect on the ethical concerns faced by researchers.
 Participants will leave with a general grasp of the kinds of reasoning that is involved in the ethical consideration of research involving human beings.
 Although it is not the primary focus of the session, there will be some discussion of the structures and procedures in place in the university and the NHS for the scrutiny of research.
 Researchers carrying out research involving humans are encouraged to attend one of these introductory sessions.